 By continuously testing various creative and messaging with each audience, Simba was able to uncover what worked best at each stage of its customer journey.

 The campaign generated serious results.
 After five months of testing and optimizations, Simba was able to:

 Increase return on ad spend by 73%

-Instagram Stories ads take time to master, and their full-screen nature make them significantly different from many other social media ad formats.
+Instagram Story ads take time to master, and their full-screen nature makes them significantly different from many other social media ad formats.

-So what makes a high-quality Instagram Stories ad?
-Here are a three pro-tips we picked up from analyzing tons of great ads:
+So what makes a high-quality Instagram story ad?
+Here are three pro-tips we picked up from analyzing tons of great ads:

 #1 Grab their Attention- FAST!

 it's vitally important that you grab your viewer's attention within the first few seconds: Locking in the users' attention in the first 2-3 seconds is vital.
 Unlike YouTube ads, users don’t have a minimum of 6 seconds to wait before skipping, if your ad doesn't instantly grab attention the viewer can skip instantly and return to content posted by their friends and brands they follow on Instagram.